 e) Financial Considerations

-In this section, explain how you will procure funding, how much funding will be required to start the business, and the running expenses of the business.
+In this section, explain how you will procure funding, how much funding will be required to start the business, and the running utility, and reimbursable expenses of the business.
 You should also include the amount of money that your business can generate so that the investors can have a clear idea about the returns they can get by investing in your business.

 f) Identify Target Market